dougeby/IntuneDocs/intune/device-features-configure.md

 - Give users a secure single sign-on experience to share credentials between apps
 - Filter web sites that use adult language and allow or block specific web sites

 These features are available in Intune, and are configurable by the administrator.
-Intune uses "configuration profiles" so you can create and customize these settings for your organization's needs.
-After you configure these features in a profile, you can then push or deploy the profile to iOS and macOS devices in your organization.
+Intune uses "configuration profiles" to create and customize these settings for your organization's needs.
+After you add these features in a profile, you can then push or deploy the profile to iOS and macOS devices in your organization.

 This article shows you how to create a device configuration profile.
 You can also see all the available settings for [iOS](ios-device-features-settings.md) and [macOS](macos-device-features-settings.md) devices.